Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (external link)

-The above voyage has been inserted from entry further down on this page and date corrected.
+The above entry has been taken from listing further down on this page and date corrected.
 Note, however, that according to the Commodore's notes for ON 161 (follow link to this convoy) Vav was detached on Jan.
-28. (Convoy NG 340 left New York on Jan.
+28. (Convoy NG 340 originated in New York on Jan.
 28-1943 and arrived Guantanamo Febr.
 4).

 Febr.
 4 Gitmo Curacao Febr.
 8 GAT 42 Gitmo to Curacao.